Loading [MathJax]/jax/element/mml/optable/GeneralPunctuation.js

 View the different algorithms and types of User-based filtering.

-Item-based Collaborative Filtering
+Item-based Collaborative Filtering (IBCF)

 In an item-based collaborative filtering system, instead of finding similar users, the system focuses on finding items rated similarly by users and then recommends these items to the user.
 The system gathers data on how users rate items.
 For example, users might rate products like shirts, movies, or books on a scale (e.g., 1 to 5 stars).
 The system compares the ratings of different items to find similarities between them.
 For example, if many users give Movie 2 and 4 similar ratings, the system concludes that these items are nearly identical.